Why would you want to quickly adopt a customer first strategy?

-Every few days there seems to be another customer service disaster that fills the newspapers and goes viral on social media.
-These usually happen when an organisation does not adopt a customer first strategy.
+Well, every few days there seems to be another customer service disaster that fills the newspapers and goes viral on social media.
+Amongst the most notable recent examples include United’s Flight 3411 incident disembarking passengers by force and Walmart refusing to match their online prices in-store.
+These types of incidents almost only ever happen when an organisation doesn’t adopt a customer first strategy, so the solution is relatively easy.

-Almost every single organisation, big or small, recognises the importance of their customers.
+Every single organisation, big or small, recognises the importance of their customers today.
 They talk about customer centricity but very few actually go beyond voicing their opinions.
-Why?
+Perhaps yours is one of these?
+Do you know why this is?
+What’s stopping you from taking the necessary actions?

 REASONS TO ADOPT A CUSTOMER FIRST STRATEGY

-There has been enough research done to prove that the return on a customer first strategy is significant.
-Here are just a few of the most noteworthy numbers I found during my research online; if you are still not sure it’s worth it this data will convince you:
+There has been enough research done to prove that the return on a customer-first strategy is significant.
+Here are just a few of the most noteworthy numbers I found during my research online; if you are still not sure it’s worth it, then this data will no doubt convince you.

 - 86% of buyers will pay more for a better customer experience.
 But only 1% of customers feel that vendors consistently meet their expectations.
 (Source: CEI Survey)